Bible Verses About Faith

 "I can do all things through Christ which strengtheneth me."

-This verse demonstrates that faith in Christ empowers us to accomplish what seems impossible.
+Faith in Christ empowers us to accomplish what seems impossible.

 Isaiah 40:31